baconpaul/BaconPlugs/README.md

 "Bacon Music" is my set of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
-The modules are mostly inspured by me noodling around, and they sort of fall into two groups.
-One group deals with control voltage manipulation on 1v/oct signals and does things like gliss and musical quantization.
-The other are wierdo distortions and the like I am trying out.
+The modules are mostly inspured by me noodling around, and they sort of fall into a few groups:

+* Control voltage manipulation on 1v/oct signals to do things like glissando and musical quantization;
+* 8-bit-y digital chip-like synthesis, doing things like NES replication and various simple noise algorithms;
+* and finally, not very useful modulations and  distortions and stuff.

 All the source is here, released under an Apache 2.0 license.
 You are free to use these modules as you see fit.
 If you happen to use them to make music you want to share, please